flakybitnet/nextcloud-oci/README.md

-# nextcloud-docker
+# Nextcloud OCI

-Docker image of Nextcloud, a safe home for all your data.
+Container images of Nextcloud, a safe home for all your data.

 This is a superset of [official community images](https://github.com/nextcloud/docker).